dynamicdevsgmod/DynUI/README.md

 ## Tooltips
 ### Details
+Pretty tooltips that appear when certain elements are hovered.
 Attach it to an element using the following method.
-Couldn't be any simpler.
 ### Methods
 #### void `DynUI:MakeTooltip(frame, element, message, width)`
 Frame: Usually the "main" panel.
 The tooltip just needs a place to live.
 In a normal UI workflow, we would place this within the tab (see above) that we want it to appear in. <br>